duckduckgo/duckduckgo-help-pages/_docs/open-source/opensource-overview.md

     </li>
 </ul>
 <p>
-    DuckDuckGo is also largely built with
+    DuckDuckGo is also largely built with Free and Open-Source Software (FOSS).
-    <a href="/company/architecture">Free and Open-Source Software</a>
-    (FOSS).
     That's why we give back to open source as well as privacy-related projects — check out our
     <a href="https://duckduckgo.com/donations">history of donations</a>.
 </p>